-Triton utilizes numerous list vendors who are apply to supply high quality cell phone lists.
-This is increasingly important as more than a third of the nation is cell only and young people are much more likely than older people to be cell only.
+Triton uses numerous list vendors who are apt to supply high-quality cell phone lists.
+This is increasingly important because more than one-third of the nation now uses cell phones exclusively, and young people are much more likely than older people to use cell phones only.